WendyQuarteer/js-complete-course/00-readit-fixit-writeit/02-Fix-It/02/readme.md

 ## EX 02
 * There is nothing displayed on the screen, try to fix this.
 * Why isn't 'The 10 most popular tv show' displayed on the screen?
 Fix it!
+-no link to the Js-file inside html.
+-variable should be above document.write.
+-call the value of the variable inside the document.write.